ha-noh/first-discord-bot/halloffame_logic.md

 	1. if there is no entry, add one and set its Flag to false, its Count to 1, and add the reactor to the "List"
 	2. else check if the Reactor appears in the List
 		1. Count++
-		2. if Flag is false && Reactor is not in the List, add the Reactor to the List
+		2. if !Flag, add the Reactor to the List
-			- if the length of the List >= the Threshold, repost and set Flag to true
+			- if the (number of unique reactors in the List) >= the Threshold, repost and set Flag to true
 		3. else if Flag is true, update the emoji reactions on the Output post

 3. Repost